azlarry/langchain_csv_rag/README.md

 I’m sorry, but I don’t have that information.
 ```

+This validates that the LLM was not trained on, and otherwise does not have access to the recent NFL player data.

 Providing the same question to the same LLM with the RAG CSV data, the response was:

 ```